Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 ### Array workflow

+**WARNING: this workflow is still experimental.
+It's not ideal and has known flaws, so it may change in the future.**

 The `ARRAY` shader uses a more advanced technique to render ground textures.
 Instead of one splatmap and many individual textures, it uses two splatmaps and a `TextureArray`.

 The splatmaps are different from the classic one: